ribugent/spotify-automute/Readme.md

 - [ ] Allow start as a service/background process
 - [ ] Respect last users action if they mute/unmute Spotify manually
 - [ ] Improve install
+- [ ] Use dbus signaling to retrieve track changes

 ## License